dtorres/OLImageView/README.md

+IMPORTANT: This project is no longer being maintained, please have a look at [FLAnimatedImage](https://github.com/Flipboard/FLAnimatedImage)

 # OLImageView (and OLImage)
 Everybody loves a good GIF.
 Unfortunately, Apple's implementation of UIImage doesn't support animated GIFs.
 OLImage and OLImageView are drop-in replacements for UIImage and UIImageView with really good support for animated GIFs.